susmit31/obsidian/English-essays.md

 ### Chemical pollution
-- Chemical poisoning (e.g. Pb) kills 1.8M/yr worldwide
+- Chemical poisoning (e.g. Pb) kills 1.8M/yr worldwide (lead alone kills 50% of them)
 - More than 800 million children are estimated to have blood lead concentrations that exceed 5·0 μg/dL
 - Children with blood lead concentrations higher than, or equal to, 5·0 μg/dL could score 3–5 points lower on intelligence tests
 - Lead-related IQ losses are associated with increased rates of school failure, behavioural disorders, diminished economic productivity, and global economic losses of almost $1 trillion annually.
 In Africa, the economic losses from lead-related IQ loss are equivalent to about 4% of gross domestic product (GDP) and in Asia, these losses are equivalent to 2% of GDP.